Dick Gemmell: Representative honours

 Gemmell represented Lancashire while at Hull, and is one of only four players to do so, they are; Ellis Clarkson, Bob Taylor, Dick Gemmell, and Steve Prescott.

 Gemmell won caps for Great Britain while at Leeds in 1964 against France, and while at Hull in 1968 against France, and in 1969 against France.

 Post-playing career

-After retiring as a player, Gemmell was a team manager for Great Britain on their tours to the Southern Hemisphere in 1979 and 1984.
+After retiring as a player, Gemmell joined the board of directors at Hull in 1975.
+He was the team manager for Great Britain on their tours to the Southern Hemisphere in 1979 and 1984.

 He died on 18 June 2017, aged 80.